Rei-Ruimin/BigTalkDemo/README.md

 When using the application, if the audio data is too large (i.e., the recording is too long), it may trigger a `FUNCTION_PAYLOAD_TOO_LARGE` error.
 To avoid this:

-- Limit the duration of recordings to ensure the size remains within the allowable range.
+- **Limit the duration of recordings to ensure the size remains within the allowable range.**
+- **According to the test, the maximum limit is around 18 words.
+Try not to say more than this word limit during usage.**

 ## Local Setup Recommended for Full Experience